 The Conducting Toolbox addresses topics that are designed to expand the conductor’s knowledge, and give them new tools, techniques, and ideas to implement in their practice.
 Presentations will include topics such as vocal pedagogy, rehearsals techniques, and repertoire.
 We will also have a repertoire reading session, where delegates will form a choir to read through a curated list of music, led by some of the ACD committee.
 Presenters will be announced soon.

 Five conductors will be given the opportunity to participate in a conducting masterclass with Artistic Director, Karen Grylls and the masterclass choir, the New Zealand Secondary Students Choir.
 Each participant will be given 15 minutes to work with the choir on aspects of gesture and rehearsal technique.
 Delegates who are interested in participating should contact Artistic Programme Coordinator, Jono Palmer at firstname.lastname@example.org for further details.

 Five compositions will be selected by our guest composer, David Hamilton, to be workshopped by Auckland members of Voices New Zealand Chamber Choir.
 Delegates will get the opportunity to observe Karen Grylls rehearse the ensemble and discuss some of the challenges of working with new music, including how to approach commissioning new works.
 You can find more information about workshop including how to submit your work here.

 Twelve ensembles will perform in three evening concerts at the Dorothy Winstone Theatre.
 Tickets for all concerts are included in the registration fee, but will also be open to the public.

-Two Evening Concerts will feature choirs from the Wellington region.
+Two Evening Concerts will feature choirs from the Auckland region.
 This is an excellent opportunity to observe the work of other conductors and experience new repertoire.
-The invited choirs will be announced shortly.
+Check out the Performers page for further details.